tiesptg/bones/persist/README.md

     }
 ```

 In this case you define the select clause explicitly.
-When you use a single field result the name of the field will always be 'result' as you can see in the orderBy parameter.
+When you use a single field, the name of the field will always be 'result' as you can see in the orderBy parameter.

 ### Return multiple object at the same time